linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Illustration 6-15.
 To illustrate how to calculate a portfolio's internal rate of return, we will use the three bonds in Illustration 6-14.
 To simplify the illustration, it is assumed that the coupon payment date is the same for each bond.

-The portfolio's total market value is  $57,259,000.
+The portfolio's total market value is  \$57,259,000.
 The cash flows for each bond in the portfolio and for the whole portfolio are given in Exhibit 6-2.
-To determine the yield (internal rate of return) for this three-bond portfolio, the interest rate that makes the present value of the cash flows shown in the last column of Exhibit 6-2 equal to$ 57,259,000 (the total market value of the portfolio) must be found.
-If an interest rate of  $4.77\%$  is used, the present value of the cash flows will equal $57,259,000.
+To determine the yield (internal rate of return) for this three-bond portfolio, the interest rate that makes the present value of the cash flows shown in the last column of Exhibit 6-2 equal to\$ 57,259,000 (the total market value of the portfolio) must be found.
+If an interest rate of  $4.77\%$  is used, the present value of the cash flows will equal \$57,259,000.
 Doubling  $4.77\%$  gives  $9.54\%$ , which is the yield on the portfolio on a bond-equivalent basis.

 The portfolio internal rate of return, while superior to the weighted-average portfolio yield, suffers from the same problems as yield measures in general that will be discussed in subsequent chapters.